addu390/addu390.github.io/_pages/about.md

 ### Teaching Assistant & Marker - CSCI 4118/6105 Algorithm Engineering
 <p class="nomad"><i>Dalhousie University, Halifax, NS, Canada</i></p>

-- Developed lab instructions relevant to the topics covered in the class to put theory into practice in the real world, such as the effect of rounding errors in geometric algorithms.
+- Authored lab instructions relevant to the topics covered in the class to put theory into practice in the real world, such as the effect of [rounding errors](https://github.com/addu390/rounding-errors) in geometric algorithms.

-- Conducted weekly labs and office hours to assist with lab procedures and assignments for a class of 25 students.
+- Conducted weekly labs and office hours to assist with lab procedures and assignments for a class of 25+ students.
 Followed by marking the assignments with feedback covering areas of improvement and strengths.

 <hr class="hr">